Chapter 5101:9-9 Federal Tax Return Information Safeguarding Procedures

 (G) The most current version of the SLA is available on the OIS website.

 (A) The negotiated service level agreement (SLA N) is a document of understanding between the Ohio department of job and family services (ODJFS) office of information services (OIS) and the county agency.
 A county that elects and is eligible for a SLA N is substantially different from other county agencies.
-Elected SLA N is available only to agencies having greater than five hundred filled, verifiable, full-time equivalent (FTE) employees and public children service agencies (PCSAs) that have never been on the ODJFS network.
+Elected SLA N is available only to agencies having greater than five hundred filled, verifiable, full-time equivalent (FTE) employees and public children services agencies (PCSAs) that have never been on the ODJFS network.

 While the SLA N allows for a high degree of flexibility, the universal provisions detailed in the SLA and rule 5101:9-9-15 of the Administrative Code apply to the SLA N.